-We have previously audited Illinois Sports Facilities Authority's financial statements as of June 30, 2019, and we expressed an adverse opinion on the financial statements in accordance with U.S. generally accepted accounting principles and an unmodified opinion in accordance with the reporting provisions of the Authority's Bond Indenture as described in Note 1, in our report dated October 23, 2019.
-In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2019, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited Illinois Sports Facilities Authority's financial statements as of and for the year ended June 30, 2020, and we expressed an adverse opinion on the financial statements in accordance with U.S. generally accepted accounting principles and an unmodified opinion in accordance with the reporting provisions of the Authority's Bond Indenture as described in Note 1, in our report dated October 26, 2020.
+In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2020, is consistent, in all material respects, with the audited financial statements from which it has been derived.